perreds/Shopify/Question_2.md

 	OrdersPerEmployee AS
 	(SELECT LastName,
 	        EmployeeID,
-    	COUNT (OrderID) As NumerOfOrders
+    	COUNT (OrderID) AS NumerOfOrders
 	FROM OrdersEmployees
 	GROUP BY EmployeeID)

-	Select LastName,
+	SELECT LastName,
-    	       MAX(NumerOfOrders) as TotalNumberOfOrders
+    	       MAX(NumerOfOrders) AS TotalNumberOfOrders
     	FROM OrdersPerEmployee

 ------------------------------------------------------------------------